Mustaffa96/Node.js-Mastery-Roadmap-100-Breakdown-/README.md

 * Milestones:
   * Build a real-time chat app with WebSockets.
 [Click HERE](https://github.com/Mustaffa96/NodeJS-milestone-5.1)
   * Containerize a Node.js app with Docker and deploy to AWS/GCP.
+[Click HERE](https://github.com/Mustaffa96/NodeJS-milestone-5.2)
   * Set up a CI/CD pipeline with GitHub Actions or similar.
   * Implement a GraphQL API with subscriptions.